Phoenix Concert Theatre: History

+Harmonie

 The building originally served as the German-Canadian Club Harmonie, a rental venue for community gatherings, oom-pah bands, and ballroom dancing.
+During its operation, it had three restaurants and a bowling alley among its functions.
+Among its events, it hosted boxing matches, fencing competitions and stamp exhibits.

+Harmonie ran into financial trouble in the 1970s.
+It had a debt and rented out the facility for dinner theatre Talk of Toronto Dinner Theatre in 1980.

 By the early 1980s, the venue caught the eye of veteran New York City-based hospitality entrepreneur Pat Kenny a.k.a.
 "The Bard of Bleecker Street" who at the time had a stake in three well known Manhattan nightclubs — The Bitter End and Kenny's Castaways in Greenwich Village as well as the Cat Club, considered by some to be the epicentre of the 1980s NYC glam metal scene.
 After being alerted to Toronto's Club Harmonie by friends at the Village Gate, New York City venue that doubled as nightclub and dinner theatre, Kenny opened an offshoot location of the Village Gate in Toronto with Club Harmonie still holding court in a small space within the building.
 After a few unsuccessful productions, the dinner theatre folded, and Kenny began renting the entire building to open a music venue.

 The Diamond

-In early summer 1984, The Diamond Club took over the premises.
+In April 1984, The Diamond Club took over the premises.
 Initially open Thursdays through Saturdays, and modelled on the Cat Club, it was overseen day-to-day by Randy Charlton whom Kenny got to run the newly launched club, hiring Charlton away from Sparkles discothèque at the top of the CN Tower having originally gone to Sparkles with the intent of luring its weekend resident DJ, Paul Cohen, over to the Diamond.
 Simultaneously, a staff of some fifty individuals had also been hired to work under the Diamond's general manager Charlton, developing and maintaining a theatrical, versatile venue with high-quality sound and lighting.
 Reflecting the ambiance of Kenny's New York clubs, the Diamond's interior stood out on Toronto's nightclub scene, differing significantly from the standard brass-and-mirrors decor of numerous clubs in the city at the time.

 During its first year of operation, the Diamond functioned just as a dance club with concerts held only occasionally.
 Food was served in a restaurant located at the back of the club, in a room that became known as The Grapevine.

+Under Kenny's ownership, the theatre was reconfigured to increase its capacity from 500 to 1,350, its legal limit.

+Phoenix Concert Theatre

+The Diamond folded in January 1991, replaced by the Phoenix.
+In 2014, Sound Academy owners Lisa Zbitnew, Zeke Myers and Rebel nightclub partner Tony Grossi took over.